Using the App

 Any user can change this at any time and all metronomes in the ensemble

 will be synchronised to match.
-When set to 0 the metronome will stop
+When set to 0 the metronome will stop.
+The slider

 Jam Sessions